savinkirillnick/SMARTBOT/README.md

 ```
 For launch bot type in adress bar `http://127.0.0.1/products/smartbot`

-The bot trades by pricebased on RSI.
+The bot trades by prices based on RSI.

 # [RU] SMARTBOT